David Richards (businessman)

-David James Richards MBE (born 13 November 1970) is a British Silicon Valley entrepreneur and technology executive.
-He currently serves as the co-founder and CEO of WANdisco, an Anglo-American software company specialising in distributed computing.
+David James Richards MBE (born 13 November 1970) is a British entrepreneur, philanthropist and investor.
+He co-founded WANdisco, an Anglo-American software company specialising in distributed computing in 2005.

+After leaving WANdisco in 2023, Richards co-founded Yorkshire AI Labs, a Sheffield-based venture capital firm with an initial £10 million fund aimed at investing in Yorkshire-based technology businesses.
+In February 2025, he was appointed to the Economic Growth and Investment Group of the Social Mobility Commission, an advisory body sponsored by the Cabinet Office.
+The group was established to drive regional economic development and support social mobility initiatives across the UK.

 Biography

 He was born in Sheffield, England in 1970, where his father worked in the steel industry.
 Graduating with a degree in computer science from the University of Huddersfield in 1992, he became an early member of the team at Druid Group.

 In the mid-1990s, Richards formed a SAP consulting company, which he sold in the late 1998 and moved to Silicon Valley.
 Raising $25m from venture capital, he founded business software company Insevo before creating Librados, which was acquired by Netmanage in 2004.

 WANdisco was incorporated in 2005 after a chance meeting between Richards and WANdisco chief scientist, Dr. Yeturu Aahlad.
 Richards recognized the potential of Aahlad's invention, and the two decided to create a company without the use of venture capital or angel investors.
 In June 2012, the company was floated on the London Stock Exchange.